“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 Doing this right is a much bigger topic than I could possibly hope to cover in a blog post.

-In 40 minutes, we cover just about everything you need to know about selling to the C-Suite.
+In 40 minutes, we cover just about everything you need to know about selling to the C-Suite and the ideal management training topics that should be covered when approaching them.

 Get your reps in the “war room,” and watch the webinar together.